CloudsDocker/cloudsdocker.github.io/source/_posts/2019-08-25-AWS-Certificate.md

 A subnet is a range of IP addresses in your VPC.
 You can launch AWS resources into a specified subnet.
 Use a public subnet for resources that must be connected to the internet, and a private subnet for resources that won’t be connected to the internet.
 To protect the AWS resources in each subnet, use security groups and network access control lists (ACL).

+Remember that one subnet is mapped into one specific Availability Zone.

+### Subnet and Avaialability Zone and VPC
+A VPC spans all the Availability Zones in the region.
+After creating a VPC, you can add one or more subnets in each Availability Zone.
+When you create a subnet, you specify the CIDR block for the subnet, which is a subset of the VPC CIDR block.
+Each subnet must reside entirely within one Availability Zone and cannot span zones.
+Availability Zones are distinct locations that are engineered to be isolated from failures in other Availability Zones.
+By launching instances in separate Availability Zones, you can protect your applications from the failure of a single location.
+AWS assigns a unique ID to each subnet.

+### Default subnet
+By default, a "default subnet" of your VPC is actually a public subnet, because the main route table sends the subnet's traffic that is destined for the internet to the internet gateway.
+You can make a default subnet into a private subnet by removing the route from the destination 0.0.0.0/0 to the internet gateway.
+However, if you do this, any EC2 instance running in that subnet can't access the internet.

+Instances that you launch into a default subnet receive both a public IPv4 address and a private IPv4 address, and both public and private DNS hostnames.
+Instances that you launch into a nondefault subnet in a default VPC don't receive a public IPv4 address or a DNS hostname.
+You can change your subnet's default public IP addressing behavior

+By default, nondefault subnets have the IPv4 public addressing attribute set to false, and default subnets have this attribute set to true.
+An exception is a nondefault subnet created by the Amazon EC2 launch instance wizard — the wizard sets the attribute to true.

+Newly created instance does not have a public IP address since it was deployed on a nondefault subnet.
+The other 4 instances are accessible over the Internet because they each have an Elastic IP address attached, unlike the last instance which only has a private IP address.
+An Elastic IP address is a public IPv4 address, which is reachable from the Internet.
+If your instance does not have a public IPv4 address, you can associate an Elastic IP address with your instance to enable communication with the Internet.

 ## VPC Endpoint
 You must remember that the two services that use a VPC Endpoint Gateway are Amazon S3 and DynamoDB.
 The rest are VPC Endpoint Interface